 Every emergency kit needs soap.
 Keeping things clean to help protect your family from the spread of diseases during disasters.
 Zote makes a great option because of it’s many uses.
 It can be used in every way regular soap can, it can wash everything from your clothes to your dishes and even you and it repels pests that spread disease easily during natural disasters when our immune systems are low.

-While Zote is a cheap soap you can get a 14.7 oz bar for under $1 just about any major retailer that sells laundry soap you can make it go further just like other large bars of soap by cutting it like you see in the top photo on this post.
+While Zote is a cheap soap you can get a 14.7 oz bar for under $1 just about any major retailer that sells laundry soap you can make it go further just like other large bars of soap by cutting it as you see in the top photo on this post.
 I just use a very large sharp chef’s knife.

 Want another great soap option with many uses?
 Check out these great uses for Fels-Napa soap